If you’re reading this, you’re probably curious about Uber statistics.

 Uber makes an annual top 50 of left behind items (Source: Uber)

-Here’s the top 10 list from 2019.
+2021 marked the 5th annual year of the Lost and Found Index.
+The top 15 on the list from 2021 had plenty of notable items.
 I am trying not to laugh but I can’t help it!

 How Many Uber Drivers Are There?

-In 2019, Uber’s driver numbers in the United States had plateaued to 1 million.
+In 2021, Uber’s driver numbers in the United States have reached nearly 1.5 million.
 In California alone, Uber has stated it has 209,000 active drivers.
 It is estimated Uber has 3 to 4 million drivers worldwide.